rickhull/hello-nix/README.md

 We're using direnv, niv, and lorri to craft a shell environment optimized for Nix workflows, on a per-directory basis.
-Direnv gives us a way to maintain a project-specific shell environment, just by entering the project directory.
+**Direnv** maintains a project-specific shell environment, triggered by entering the project directory.
-Niv helps manage dependencies.
+**Niv** helps manage dependencies in the Nix realm.
-Lorri integrates direnv with Nix workflows, maintaining some state to avoid costly unnecessary rebuilds.
+**Lorri** integrates direnv with Nix workflows, maintaining some state to avoid costly unnecessary rebuilds.

 Christine's workflow works with any Nix install, whereas my focus is on top of NixOS.

+## Install system tools

 I'll be using NixOS packages for direnv, niv, and lorri, installed at the system level.
 Edit `/etc/nixos/configuration.nix`: